M1941 Johnson rifle: History

-In mid-1930s the U.S. Army was looking for a semi-automatic rifle, and John Garand from the Springfield Armory won the tender with his candidate.
+In mid-1930s, the U.S. Army was looking for a semi-automatic rifle, and John Garand from the Springfield Armory won the tender with his candidate.
 Melvin Johnson, a lawyer by profession, a Marine officer and a gun hobbyist, was skeptical of the adopted design (for example, he doubted that wartime ammunition would be consistent enough for a gas-operated rifle to work reliably) and decided to develop his own.
 In February 1936, when the Garand had just been adopted, he had his first working model, which had an unprecedented 10 locking lugs in its rotating bolt, manufactured in a machine shop for $300.
 In April, Johnson filed for a patent, and in August the first complete prototype rifle was completed.
 He continued the development during 1937-1938 while Garand's already adopted design was being tweaked and maturing.
+In 1938-40, the early prototype model R-14 rifle had support to mount a sword bayonet such as the M1905 bayonet pattern, despite a failed US Army trial.

 Melvin Johnson campaigned heavily for the adoption of his rifle by the U.S. Army and other service branches.
 However, after limited testing, the Army rejected Johnson's rifle in favor of the M1 rifle they already had.
 The M1941 was ordered by the Netherlands for issue to the KNIL in the Dutch East Indies, but only 1,999 rifles were shipped to the Dutch East Indies before the Japanese invaded.
 At this time, the U.S. Marine Corps found itself in need of a modern fast-firing infantry rifle, and acquired some rifles from the Dutch East Indies shipment for issue to its Paramarine battalions then preparing to deploy for action in the Pacific theater.
 By all accounts, the M1941 performed acceptably in combat with the Marines in the early days of the Pacific fighting.

 Weapon serial number A0009 was issued to USMC Captain Robert Hugo Dunlap, of Monmouth, Illinois, and he carried it into combat in the battle for Iwo Jima, beginning 19 February 1945.
 Captain Dunlap was awarded the Medal of Honor for his actions in that battle, and he retained and displayed the weapon until his death in 2000.
 He praised the rifle and credited it with saving his life and the lives of others.

 Despite repeated requests by the Marine Corps to adopt the rifle, the Johnson rifle lacked the support of US Army Ordnance, which had already invested considerable sums in the development of the M1 Garand and its revised gas operating system, then just going into full production.
 Johnson was successful in selling small quantities of the M1941 Johnson Light Machine Gun to the U.S. armed forces, and this weapon was later used by both Paramarines and the Army's First Special Service Force.